Complete a 3 Question Survey and Earn a re:Post Badge

 Confirm connectivity to the CloudWatch endpoints

-When traffic to CloudWatch should not transit the public internet, you can use VPC endpoints instead.
-If you are using VPC endpoints, check the following:
+If traffic to CloudWatch doesn't go through the public internet, then you can use Amazon VPC endpoints.
+If you use Amazon VPC endpoints, then check the following parameters:

-- If you are using private nameservers, confirm that DNS resolution provided accurate responses.
+- If you use private name servers, then confirm that the DNS resolution provided accurate responses.

 - Confirm that the CloudWatch endpoints resolve to private IP addresses.

-- Confirm the security group associated with the VPC endpoint allows inbound traffic from the host.
+- Confirm the security group that is associated with the Amazon VPC endpoint allows inbound traffic from the host.

 $ telnet monitoring.us-east-1.amazonaws.com 443 Trying 52.46.138.115...
 Connected to monitoring.amazonaws.com.
 Escape character is '^]'. ^] telnet> quit Connection closed.